 Dexilant was originally approved as Kapidex on January 30, 2009.

 On March 4, 2010, Takeda Pharmaceuticals announced that Kapidex would be marketed under the product trade name Dexilant after receiving reports of dispensing errors between Kapidex and the products Casodex® (bicalutamide) and Kadian® (morphine sulfate extended-release).

-Development History and FDA Approval Process for Dexilant
+Development Timeline for Dexilant

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.